andrenq/trading/README.md

 -   `PUT /trader/withdraw/accountId/{accountId}/amount/{amount}`  : Removes funds from an account, based on the accountID.
 ### Architecture
 -   **Data storage**  is divided into two services, PostgreSql database and IEX REST Api service.
-    - PostgreSql is used to persist all the data on the application and we connect to it using hibernate's JDBC.
+    - PostgreSQL is used to persist all the data on the application, and we connect to it using hibernate's JDBC.
     - IEX REST Api service gives us real stock market data through an Http connection.
-- **Controllers**  are responsible for reciving the requests and forwarding them to the services.
+- **Controllers**  are responsible for receiving the requests and forwarding them to the services.
 They also describe the endpoints.
 - **Services** execute all the requests sent by the controllers.
-They are resposnible for the business logic, reciving the request, validating it and  executing it by interacting with the Postgres Database and the IEX server.
+They are responsible for the business logic, receiving the request, validating it and executing it by interacting with the Postgres Database and the IEX server.
-- **DAOs** - data acces objects are responsible for connecting with the database and IEX to retrive and store information.
-In this app, hibernate is managing the connection with the database, simplifiing the `DAO` files, reducing the number of lines coded and reducing the chance of error.
+- **DAOs** - data access objects are responsible for connecting with the database and IEX to retrieve and store information.
+In this app, hibernate is managing the connection with the database, simplifying the `DAO` files, reducing the number of lines coded and reducing the chance of error.
 - **SpringBoot** framework was used in this project.
-It allows us to set up a production-ready setup of a Spring project , using **Apache Tomcat** as Java Servlet.
+It allows us to set up a production-ready setup of a Spring project, using **Apache Tomcat** as Java Servlet.

 ### Future Improvements
  - Auto-update of IEX data.